 A heart attack is a medical emergency in which the supply of blood to the heart becomes blocked, often as the result of a blood clot.
 Other term used for a heart attack include myocardial infarction, cardiac infarction and coronary thrombosis.
 An infarction is when the blood supply to an area is cut off and the tissue in that area dies.

 A heart attack is often confused for a cardiac arrest.
 While they are both medical emergencies, a heart attack is the blockage of an artery leading to the heart and a cardiac arrest involves the heart stopping the pumping of blood around the body.
-A heart attack can lead to cardiac arrest a heart attack can lead to cardiac arrest.
+An attack can lead to cardiac arrest a heart attack can lead to cardiac arrest.
 A heart attack happens when there is a sudden complete blockage of an artery that supply blood to an area of your heart.Your heart is a muscle, and it needs a good blood supply to keep it healthy.

 - During a heart attack, the heart muscle loses blood supply and is damaged.